Practical Guide: 6 Steps for Commercial Interior Design Consultation

 |

-Interior design consultancy for commercial spaces involves six distinct stages, from initial analysis to post-occupancy evaluation. |
+Interior design consultation for commercial spaces involves six distinct stages, from initial analysis to post-occupancy evaluation. |

 |

-Essential sectoral adaptation |
+Essential Sector Adaptation |

-The right approach differs between Horeca, offices and clinics, each with specific rules and needs. |
+The correct approach differs between HoReCa, offices, and clinics, each having specific rules and needs. |

 |

-Cost optimization through value engineering |
+Cost Optimization through Value Engineering |

 Project costs can be streamlined without major quality compromises using value engineering and concept testing. |